 Body scanners that use ionising radiation should be installed, operated and maintained in a way that does not put the health and safety of passengers and workers at risk.
 HSE has no evidence that these body scanners are being installed, operated or maintained in any way that poses a risk to health and safety.
 Further information on body scanning at airports can be obtained from the Department for Transport.

 There are no specific rules for working alone with ionising radiation, although the hazards and risks associated with lone working should be identified and evaluated in the radiation risk assessment.
-For general information on working safely alone, please see: Working alone.
+General information on working safely alone is available online..

 The use of any ultraviolet (UV) tanning equipment (eg sunlamps, sunbeds and tanning booths) may expose staff and will expose customers to UV radiation.
 UV radiation can cause injuries and ill health.